vesche/um.wtf/articles/00-little-hacker.md

 I was visiting my sister recently when I was shocked to discover that my nearly five-year-old nephew had grown into a full-blown walking, talking, little human being!
 So, naturally my first question was, “Where is this little hackers little computer?”
 To which I was sadly told that he did not have a computer of his own!
 Well, that just won’t do.

-I know what you’re probably all thinking, why isn’t this kid’s adorable face on every possible toddler related product currently on the market?
-Rest assured, I constantly remind my sister of how she could be exploiting his cuteness for millions of dollars- but I digress.
-Where were we?
-Oh right, Linux.

 Let’s talk hardware.
 If we’re building this little dude a Linux computer and we’re “ballin’ on a budget”, there’s no better choice than a Raspberry Pi.
 I mean <i>he is</i> a hacker in training, right?
 His typing (and well, hand coordination in general) isn’t that great yet, so we’ll need an over-sized keyboard.
 A big mouse pad, and a good wireless mouse will do well.
 Oh, and how about a VESA mount case for the Raspberry Pi so it stays out of the way?
 All of that should do nicely.

 ![00-hardware](media/00-hardware.jpeg)